CYMODEV/RNG-Currency-Indicator-Disclosed-/README.md

 - **Attribution line:** “RNG is the native currency of the Cymos ecosystem. © Cymos Planet.
 Used with permission.”
 - **Revocation:** Cymos may revoke permission for misuse, user confusion, or security risk.
 Upon notice, promptly update tickers, metadata, and UI labels.

-> Contact for listings and permissions: listings@cymos.ring (or submit an issue in this repo).
+> Contact for listings and permissions: cymo1@outlook.com (or submit an issue in this repo).

 ---